phuong-nguyen-ngoc/phuong-nguyen-ngoc/README.md

 - ⚡ Fun fact: ...
 -->
 #### 👨🏻‍💻  About Me
-🎓  I'm currently studying Computer Science and Economics at the Colby College.
+🎓  I'm currently studying Computer Science and Economics at the Colby College, ME, USA

 🇻🇳  I'm from Hanoi, Vietnam